-Martin S. Kraar -- Executive Vice-President of the Council of Jewish Federation (CJF) since November 1989.
-Previously served as Executive Vice-President of the Jewish Welfare Federation of Detroit and Director General of the OJF Israel Office.
+Martin S. Kraar - Executive Vice-President of the Council of Jewish Federations (CJF) since November 1989.
+Previously served as Executive Vice-President of the Jewish Welfare Federation of Detroit, Vice-President of the Jewish Federation of St. Louis, and Director General of the CJF Israel Office.